TypiCMS/NestableCollection/README.md

 }
 ```

-Now each time you get a collection of that model, it will be an instance of TypiCMS\NestableCollection in place of Illuminate\Database\Eloquent\Collection.
+Now each time you get a collection of that model, it will be an instance of **TypiCMS\NestableCollection** in place of **Illuminate\Database\Eloquent\Collection**.

-If you want a tree of a model, simply call nest method on collection :
+If you want a tree models, simply call nest method on the collection :

 ```php
 Model::get()->nest();